15 Easy Steps to Designing a Green Home

 For people living in older homes with older appliances, the key is to do the homework before buying a new energy-efficient appliance.

-The funny thing is the older models seem to last forever.
-When replacing a washing machine it is recommended you select a front loader.
-They are more water-efficient and are kinder on clothes.
+The funny thing is that the older models seem to last forever.
+When replacing a washing machine, it is recommended that you select a front loader.
+They are more water-efficient and gentle on clothes.

 Choose a refrigerator that is adequate for your needs.
-Many people in the US and Australia have big refrigerators.
-Our European counterparts make do with smaller refrigerators.
+Many people in the US and Australia have big refrigerators, while our European counterparts make do with smaller refrigerators.

 It is best to choose a model with the highest energy rating.
 Installing a Solar Hot Water System can cut energy bills by 65 percent.

-The use of motion sensor exterior lighting means when no one is home no energy is wasted.
+Motion sensor exterior lighting means that no energy is wasted when no one is home.

 4. Double-glazed windows

-Double Glazed Windows although more expensive to install reduce heating bills.
-So they are cost-effective in the long run, especially in colder aspects.
+Although Double-Glazed Windows are more expensive to install, they reduce heating bills, so they are cost-effective in the long run, especially in colder areas.

-Glazing and awnings could be used in combination with both on the northerly aspects of a home.
+Glazing and awnings could be combined on both the northern aspects of a home.

-This will maximize the warming winter light in winter and reduce the harsh summer sun (in the southern hemisphere).
+This will maximize the warming of winter light and reduce the harsh summer sun (in the southern hemisphere).

 5. Pelmets and draught stoppers

 Placing pelmets over windows and fitting draught stoppers at doors will stop hot air from escaping.
-They will also stop cold air from creeping in.
+They will also prevent cold air from creeping in.

 6. Install lighting to save on power

-Install skylights to add light to dark interiors this will save power.
-Or use compact fluorescent light bulbs they last eight times longer and use less energy.
+Install skylights to add light to dark interiors.
+This will save power.
+Or use compact fluorescent light bulbs, which last eight times longer and use less energy.
 LED lighting is another option.

 7. Install Home Solar Power